mattmakai/fullstackpython.com/content/pages/06-devops/14-logging.markdown

 * [Good logging practice in Python](http://victorlin.me/posts/2012/08/26/good-logging-practice-in-python)
   shows how to use the standard library to log data from your application.
-  Definitely worth a read as most applications do not log nearly enough output to help debuggin when things go wrong, or to determine if something is going wrong.
+  Definitely worth a read as most applications do not log nearly enough output to help debugging when things go wrong, or to determine if something is going wrong.

 * [Structured Logging: The Best Friend You’ll Want When Things Go Wrong](https://engineering.grab.com/structured-logging)